Soliton trains after interaction quenches in Bose mixtures: Results

 \subsection{Number of solitons}

 We now discuss the creation of soliton trains induced by the MI.
 In figure~\ref{fig:time_ev_panel} we show snapshots of the density for the symmetric regime (i) at two different times: one right before the quench from the repulsive mean-field regime to the attractive one and another at $t=30$ms. Figure~\ref{fig:time_ev_panel}(a) corresponds to a quench to the weakly attractive regime $\delta a=-3\, a_0$ where the ground state of the system is an extended soliton (see~\ref{GS_diagram} for a thorough discussion of the phase diagram).
 Figure~\ref{fig:time_ev_panel}(b) corresponds to a quench to the strongly attractive regime $\delta a=-9\, a_0$ where the ground state is instead a self-bound droplet.
 For both cases the initial state is the ground state of the system for repulsive interactions.
 Notice that for the sake of visualization the density is normalized at its peak value, therefore the color code is the same for both components to emphasize the density modulations, even if the number of particles changes with time.
-We observe that for $t>t_{MI}$ modulational instability sets in, creating peaks in the density in the form of a soliton train.
+We observe that, as soon as MI sets in, density peaks are formed, creating a soliton train.
 The number of solitons increases with the strength of the attractive interaction.

 We compute the number of solitons numerically from the peaks of the density distribution for each of the two components, employing an algorithm that we describe in detail in \ref{sec:algorithm}.
 The results of this analysis are shown in figure~\ref{fig:Ns_t_and_delta_af}.